File Writer

 ```

-That way, the multilevel JSON informed to the component will be inserted as a single line in the TXT file.
+The multilevel JSON is serialized and written as a single line in the file.

 * **File Name:** booklist.txt